brpo01/jenkinsci-9/jenkins-ci-9.md

 ![12](https://user-images.githubusercontent.com/47898882/128695573-38a1f9b8-fc35-44de-8165-881f16ca5282.JPG)

-- You can find the artifacts in the /var/lib/jenkins/jobs/tooling_github/builds/<build_number>/archive/.
+- You can find the artifacts in the /var/lib/jenkins/jobs/tooling_github/builds/<build_number>/archive directory.
 Replace `tooling_github` with the name of your freestyle project.

 # **CONFIGURE JENKINS TO COPY FILES TO NFS SERVER VIA SSH**